tdiderich/runzero-custom-integrations/README.md

 You can find detailed documentation about Starlark-based integrations on the [runZero help portal](https://help.runzero.com/docs/custom-integration-scripts/).

+# Getting Help

+If you need help setting up a custom integration, you can create an [issue](https://github.com/runZeroInc/runzero-custom-integrations/issues/new) on this GitHub repo, and our team will work with you.
+If you have a Customer Success Engineer, you can also work with them directly.

 # Existing Integrations

 ## Import to runZero